The Perfect 1 to 2 Days in Saguaro National Park Itinerary

 There are lots of great accommodation options available that will suit all kinds of travel styles and budgets.
 If you’re wondering where to stay in Tucson, have a look at these suggestions:

-Hotel Congress – This hotel situated in a historic Tucson building is a great place to stay if you’re looking to be in on the action in Arizona’s second city.
-There are countless lovely rooms available, an on-site restaurant, bar and even a nightclub to ensure that you have a good time no matter the hour of the day.
-Click here to see their availability
+Hotel Congress – This hotel situated in a historic Tucson building has countless lovely rooms available as well as an on-site restaurant, bar and even a nightclub to ensure that you have a good time no matter the hour of the day.

 The Downtown Clifton Hotel – This hotel located in downtown Tucson is a great option for those looking for a quieter stay in the city.
-They have and a number of clean and comfortable rooms on offer and a restaurant and bar on site, as well.
-Click here to see their availability
+They have a number of clean and comfortable rooms on offer and a restaurant and bar on-site, as well.

 Not quite what you’re looking for?
 Click here to browse more Tucson hotels!